 "Tanzania is a large country and it has a lot of natural resources, but they have very little in place in terms of technology infrastructure and manufacturing," said Mativo, an associate professor in the department of career and information studies."
 So, we're looking at automation, which you can't do without coding, and you can't do without robots.
 This is a larger plan to try and help them achieve that."

-The trip included Mativo; Robert Branch, head of the department of career and information studies; Lioba Moshi, director of UGA's African Studies Institute and University Professor; and 11 graduate-level students—some from UGA and some from colleges across Georgia—who assisted with teaching the robotics lessons.
+The trip included Mativo; Robert Branch, professor in the department of career and information studies; Lioba Moshi, director of UGA's African Studies Institute and University Professor; and 11 graduate-level students—some from UGA and some from colleges across Georgia—who assisted with teaching the robotics lessons.
 The Fulbright-Hays program provides grants to programs that provide overseas projects in training, research and curriculum development, and Mativo said plans are already in the works for a return trip.

 The experience in Tanzania builds off Mativo's research experience in robotics, alternative energy sources and curriculum development.
 Last year he was part of a team conducting similar work in Honduras, where educators are now expanding the UGA-developed robotics curriculum in rural schools.
 At UGA, his courses cross boundaries between education, engineering and alternative energy production, challenging students to consider new solutions for rural areas or third-world countries.

 Before the visit, neither the Tanzanian university nor the schools had robotics programs.
 But lessons in robotics combine mathematics and science concepts and apply them to real-world scenarios.
 "For example, you can use ideas in physics, like Newton's Law and acceleration, as well as kinetics, which is when you add a force to a motion," Mativo said.
 "When you put this together, the robots integrate all of the above.
 And the students can have fun and see the relevance of the subject matter together."